 - Report school or training when certifying for unemployment benefits.

 - Ask the EDD about CTB when you attend one of the following workshops:

 - Personalized Job Search Assistance

 - Initial Assistance Workshop

-If you are determined eligible for CTB/TE, you will be mailed a Notice of Unemployment Insurance Determination (DE 1080CZ) informing you of requirements to maintain your CTB eligibility.
+If you are eligible for a TE, we will mail you a Notice of Unemployment Insurance Determination (DE 1080CZ) (PDF) informing you of requirements to maintain your eligibility.

-If you are not found eligible for CTB/TE, the EDD will mail a Notice of Unemployment Insurance Determination (DE 1080CZ) explaining why you did not qualify for CTB/TE and will inform you of your appeal rights.
+If you are not eligible for a TE, we will mail you a Notice of Unemployment Insurance Determination (DE 1080CZ) (PDF) explaining why you did not qualify for TE and will inform you of your appeal rights.